bccsa/media-router/README.md

 * RtpOpusOutput: Encode PCM audio to Opus and send via RTP.
 * SrtInput: Receives an SRT stream and publishes it to a UDP socket.
 * SrtOutput: Reads a UDP socket and publishes it as a SRT stream.
+* Spacer: Visual spacer for web control interface.

-The web UI is available on port 8081.
+The web control interface is available on port 8081.

 ## Compatibility
 This project has been tested on Raspberry Pi OS Buster and Ubuntu 20.04